 Admitted students automatically qualify for tuition waivers and a graduate stipend/fellowship for a period up to five years.
 No separate application is needed.

 English Language Requirement

-Students residing in countries where English is not an official language, or non-native English speakers, are required to take either the Test of English as a Foreign Language (TOEFL) (Institutional Code 5246, Department Code 02) or the academic International English Language Testing System (IELTS).
+Students residing in countries where English is not an official language, or non-native English speakers, are required to take either the Test of English as a Foreign Language (TOEFL) (Institutional Code 5246, Department Code 02), academic International English Language Testing System (IELTS), PTE Academic Test or the Duolingo English Test.
 A request for an exemption may be made for applicants with a degree from a university located in a country in which English is the official language, and English is the language of instruction at the university.

 Minimum satisfactory TOEFL and IELTS scores are defined as follows: